 Students who are 18 years old or older are legal adults and have corresponding rights and responsibilities.
-If a student has had a legal guardian appointed, appropriate documentation must be provided to the school.
+If a student 18 or older has had a legal guardian appointed, appropriate documentation must be provided to the school and both the student and guardian are required to sign all school related documents.
 Unless otherwise directed, all correspondence from school will be sent to the student's parent/guardian (progress reports, notices, etc.) The school reserves the right to deny a student's request for dismissal from school or an activity provided for in the student's IEP, regardless of age.